 Making these little but meaningful modifications is the key to making lifestyle changes that promote health and weight management.
 By examining our overall diet, we eliminate the need to by books, products, and pills that promote dieting.
 It’s important to remember that one snack, one meal, or even one day of eating will not make us gain weight, but what we consistently eat over time that matters for health.
 Focusing on overall health and what we habitually eat does more good than any four-day “cleanse” or fad diet will ever do.

 If you are interested in making healthful, long-term dietary changes, meeting with a Registered Dietitian can help identify any areas of improvement in your diet and eliminate the need to diet.
-We at Bellin Fitness Center have our own RD that can serve as a resource.
+We at Bellin Health Fitness have our own RD that can serve as a resource.
 Please call the front desk at (920) 430-4756 to schedule an appointment.